xImAnton/DoorMute/README.md

 ![ESP01 schematic](schem.png)
 You can leave out the LED if you want.

+For installing the button in your door, I just hot-glued it into the frame, but you can get creative here.

 This is the sketch for the ESP module: [esp.ino](esp.ino).

 ## Installation